Potential flow: Incompressible flow

 where ∇^{2} = ∇ ⋅ ∇ is the Laplace operator (sometimes also written Δ).
-In this case the flow can be determined completely from its kinematics: the assumptions of irrotationality and zero divergence of flow.
-Dynamics only have to be applied afterwards, if one is interested in computing pressures: for instance for flow around airfoils through the use of Bernoulli's principle.
+Since solutions of the Laplace equation are harmonic functions, every harmonic function represents a potential flow solution.
+As evident, in the incompressible case, the velocity field is determined completely from its kinematics: the assumptions of irrotationality and zero divergence of flow.
+Dynamics in connection with the momentum equations, only have to be applied afterwards, if one is interested in computing pressure field: for instance for flow around airfoils through the use of Bernoulli's principle.